James Mitchell

 Supplements do not treat medical conditions, but certain ingredients are studied for supporting inflammatory balance and urinary comfort as part of a broader lifestyle approach.

-Conclusion: Inflammation Is a Signal — Not the Enemy
+Final Verdict: Inflammation Is a Signal — Not the Enemy

 Prostate inflammation is not random.
 It is not always infection.
 And it is rarely a single-cause problem.